Skip Navigation

 Fig. 2.

-Genomic results of tissue-based CGP.
-CGP, comprehensive genomic profiling; ICC, intrahepatic cholangiocarcinoma; ECC, extrahepatic cholangiocarcinoma; GBC, gallbladder cancer; GN, gallbladder neuroendocrine carcinoma; PN, papilla neuroendocrine carcinoma; PA, papilla adenocarcinoma; BN, bile duct neuroendocrine tumor; IDH, isocitrate dehydrogenase; FGFR, fibroblast growth factor receptor; PIK3CA, phosphatidylinositol-4,5-bisphosphate 3-kinase catalytic subunit alpha; ERBB, receptor tyrosine-protein kinase erbB; BRCA, breast cancer susceptibility gene; MDM, murine double minute; CDKN, cyclin dependent kinase inhibitor; CDK, cyclin dependent kinase; NTKR, neurotrophic receptor tyrosine kinase; ALK, anaplastic lymphoma kinase; MSH, mutS homolog; KRAS, Kirsten rat sarcoma virus; ARID, AT-rich interactive domain-containing protein; MSI-H, microsatellite instability-high; TMB-H, tumor mutational burden-high.
+Genomic results of tissue-based comprehensive genomic profiling.
+ICC, intrahepatic cholangiocarcinoma; ECC, extrahepatic cholangiocarcinoma; GBC, gallbladder cancer; GN, gallbladder neuroendocrine carcinoma; PN, papilla neuroendocrine carcinoma; PA, papilla adenocarcinoma; BN, bile duct neuroendocrine tumor; IDH, isocitrate dehydrogenase; FGFR, fibroblast growth factor receptor; PIK3CA, phosphatidylinositol-4,5-bisphosphate 3-kinase catalytic subunit alpha; ERBB, receptor tyrosine-protein kinase erbB; BRCA, breast cancer susceptibility gene; MDM, murine double minute; CDKN, cyclin dependent kinase inhibitor; CDK, cyclin dependent kinase; NTKR, neurotrophic receptor tyrosine kinase; ALK, anaplastic lymphoma kinase; MSH, mutS homolog; KRAS, Kirsten rat sarcoma virus; ARID, AT-rich interactive domain-containing protein; MSI-H, microsatellite instability-high; TMB-H, tumor mutational burden-high.

 ce-2023-139f2.jpg